 The University of Cincinnati is a premier, public, urban research university, ranked as one of America’s top 26 public research universities by the National Science Foundation.
 U.S. News and World Report has ranked UC in the Top Tier of America’s Best Colleges.
 The College of Medicine is ranked No.40 Medical School for Research.
 The 2017 Nature index of Life Science for the University of Cincinnati is ranked as 91 out of more than 5000 Institutes worldwide.
 In the Web of Sciences ESI ranking, all research catalogs related biology and medicine for University of Cincinnati fall into top 1% globally.

-The lab of Dr. Chenran Wang in the Department of Cancer Biology currently has two (2) postdoctoral positions available.
-One postdoctoral position is dedicated to study the roles of microglia in regulating neurogenesis of Alzheimer’s Disease and the other postdoctoral position is to pursue the functions of glial (astrocyte and microglia) autophagy on brain metastasis.
+The lab of Dr. Chenran Wang in the Department of Cancer Biology currently has a postdoctoral position available.
+This position is dedicated to pursue the functions of glial (astrocyte and microglia) autophagy on brain metastasis.
 The Wang laboratory focuses on the functions and mechanisms of selective autophagy and lipid metabolisms in development and neurogenesis of postnatal neural stem cells.
-The lab developed novel genetic mouse models to study different autophagy genes in microglia for the maintenance and differentiation of neural stem cells in Alzheimer’s Diseasebrain.
+The lab developed novel genetic mouse models to study different autophagy genes in microglia for the maintenance and differentiation of neural stem cells in Alzheimer’s Disease brain.
 We are also very interested in the roles of selective autophagy in glia (astrocyte and microglia) for the coevolution of microenvironment with brain metastatic cancers from breast, lung, and melanoma.
 We use a variety of genetically engineered mouse models combined with single cell RNA-seq, single cell tracing, chemogenetics, clarity technique, metabolic/molecular/cellular approaches to gain insights of crosstalk between glia with neural stem cell and metastatic cancers in vivo.

 Please see Nature Metabolism. (https://www.nature.com/articles/s42255-019-0137-5); Journal of Cell Biology.
 216: 2581-2596, 2017 (http://jcb.rupress.org/content/216/8/2581); Journal of Cell Biology.
 212: 545-560, 2016 (http://jcb.rupress.org/content/212/5/545); and Nature Neuroscience; 16: 532-542, 2013 (http://www.nature.com/neuro/journal/v16/n5/full/nn.3365.html) for a selection of recent studies from our laboratory.